-And I just wish I had a surgeon's scalpel that I could just cut that part of everybody's brain out.
-It's just the idea that while there aren't enough donors, there aren't enough supporters, there isn't enough money.
+And that's so endemic in the nonprofit community.
+And I just wish I could like had a surgeon's scalpel that I could just like cut that part of everybody's brain out.
+It's just the idea that, well, there aren't enough donors, there aren't enough supporters, there isn't enough money.

 It's a fundamental mindset this person is bringing to the table that I wish that we could somehow magically sprinkle our consulting dust on people and just fix it.

-And then the other thing that this question and the other question share is two organizations that are trying to grow beyond having a limited source of fundraising.
-And I don't want to miss that because that's something I see a ton.
-And I'm sure you do too, right?
+And then the other like kind of thing that this question and the other question share is two organizations that are trying to grow beyond having a limited source of fundraising.
+And I don't wanna miss that because that's something I see a ton is like, and I'm sure you do too, right?

-All the time.
-We mostly get our money from big foundations.
-Well, great.

-What happens when that foundation changes their focus and all of a sudden you lose 40% of your money because you've been counting on this big grant that you keep getting every year, right?
-Well, what happens when this president who's been mostly funding your organization decides that they're leaving the organization, they're retiring, or they don't have the money anymore or you cannot continue to build on that sort of a platform?
+The last question, well, we mostly get our money from big foundations.
+Well, great, what happens when that foundation changes their focus and all of a sudden you lose 40% of your money because you've been counting on this big grant that you keep getting every year, right?
+Well, what happens when this president who's been mostly funding your organization decides that they're leaving the organization, they're retiring, or they don't have the money anymore?

+You cannot continue to build on that sort of a platform.
 You have to diversify.

-And it's like you have to have an attitude of abundance in order to bring in that diversity of sources.
-So it's like this weird tug of war mentally.
-I feel like that goes on.
+And it's like, you have to have an attitude of abundance in order to bring in that diversity of sources.

+So, it's like this weird tug of war mentally, I feel like that goes on.

-The fundamental question we have to ask in the sector and for these two organizations specifically are we going to value philanthropy at all levels?
+The fundamental question we have to ask in the sector and for these two organizations specifically is, are we going to value philanthropy at all levels?
 Meaning is the \$50 donor as valuable to us as the \$50,000 donor?
 Because diversifying your fundraising, diversifying your funding streams and inviting people to be a part of this great work that we do means we've got to build the systems to allow everybody to be a part of the philanthropy.